sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Editor_Feature_Matrix.md

 ![error0](/Images/appc/download/attachments/30083127/error0.png)

-Value Visualizers (i.e. color preview of RGB CSS value)
+Value Visualizers (for example, the color preview of the RGB CSS value)

 3